lionelvillard/openwhisk-project/docs/format.md

 A *object* representing a project configuration to include.

 When the included project namespace is `_`, its configuration is merged into this configuration, as follows:
-- nested `include` are currently not supported and an error is raised
+- nested `includes` are currently not supported and an error is raised
 - an error is raised when attempting to include an entity with the same name as an entity (including packages)

 ### Properties